TobiasBorning/Cookbook/cookbook-project/readme.md

 ## _Project Arcitecture_
 ---
 The the project buildt using maven.
-It has three modules; core ui and persistence, each responsible for different parts of the application.
+It has three modules; _core_, _ui_ and _persistence_, each responsible for different parts of the application.
 The _core module_ contains classes responsible for the internal representation of the cookbook.
 The _ui module_ contains classes responsible for the user interface.
 The _persistence module_ is responsible for reading and writing the cookbook to a json file.
 You can read more about the different modules below.

-Diagram of the project structure [here](../assets/ProjectStructure.jpeg).
+PlantUML diagram of the project structure [here](../assets/diagram.puml)

 ## _Modules_
 ---